molecules/ThingsIdoLikeAboutPerl6/README.md

 2. Unused named parameters in method calls are silently ignored.
 Even https://github.com/nxadm/StrictNamedArguments does not fix except for on methods that you explictly declare `strict`.
 3. It doesn't yet have an implementation that is as fast as Perl 5 for processing huge files (but it is getting faster).

-# Things About Perl 6 that I don't feel I can live without:
+# Things About Perl 6 that I'm addicted to

-But there are at least 10 reasons I can't leave Perl 6:
+There are at least 10 reasons I can't leave Perl 6:

 1. sub `MAIN` captures command line parameters into variables of your choice
 2. sub `MAIN` automatically results in a `USAGE` statement when its parameters are not met